 Bookmark Llama desktop logo

-Method 2 - Multi-Select Copy and Paste
+Method 1 - Multi-Select Copy and Paste (Basic)

 The most basic way to share a list of bookmarks is to copy & paste them into an email or your preferred text-based communication.
 This method is perfect for sharing a small number of bookmarks in a single folder that will never change.

-1. Open Bookmark Manager by clicking in the top right of Chrome and then selecting Bookmarks > Bookmark Manager from the dropdown (alternatively, you can use the keyboard shortcut CTRL+SHIFT+O on Windows & Linux or ⌥+⌘+B on Mac).
+1. Open Bookmark Manager by clicking in the top right of Chrome and then selecting Bookmarks and lists > Bookmark Manager from the dropdown (alternatively, you can use the keyboard shortcut CTRL+SHIFT+O on Windows & Linux or ⌥+⌘+B on Mac).

 2. Hold Shift and select all of the bookmarks you’d like to copy.